 - In-service withdrawal occurs when an employee takes funds from a qualified employer-sponsored retirement plan while still working.

-- Certain triggering events, such as termination, render withdrawals allowable.
+- Certain triggering events, such as job loss, render withdrawals allowable.

 - Different types of retirement accounts have different rules.

 - There is always a tax consequence to early distribution, meaning that it should only be used as a last resort.